Three Days Grace

-Three Days Grace is a Canadian rock band formed in Norwood, Ontario in 1992 originally as "Groundswell" and played in various local Norwood backyard parties and area establishments before disbanding in 1995 and regrouping in 1997.
+Three Days Grace is a Canadian rock band formed in Norwood, Ontario, in 1992 originally as Groundswell.
+Groundswell played in various local Norwood backyard parties and area establishments before disbanding in 1995 and regrouping in 1997 under its current name.

 Based in Toronto, the band's original line-up consisted of guitarist and lead vocalist Adam Gontier, drummer and backing vocalist Neil Sanderson, and bassist Brad Walst.
 In 2003, Barry Stock was recruited as the band's lead guitarist, making them a quartet.
-In 2013, Gontier left the band and was replaced by My Darkest Days' vocalist Matt Walst, the younger brother of Brad Walst.
+In 2013, Gontier left the band and was replaced by Walst's younger brother Matt, who was a longtime songwriter for the band and was previously the lead singer of My Darkest Days.
+In 2024, Gontier officially rejoined the band with Walst also remaining as a singer, making them a dual-vocalist band, as well as a quintet for the first time since their genesis as Groundswell.

-Currently signed to RCA Records, they have released seven studio albums, six of which at three-year intervals: Three Days Grace in 2003, One-X in 2006, Life Starts Now in 2009, Transit of Venus in 2012, Human in 2015, and Outsider in 2018.
-Their seventh studio album Explosions was released on May 6, 2022.
-The first three albums have been RIAA certified 2× platinum, 3× platinum, and platinum, respectively, in the United States.
+Currently signed to RCA Records, they have released eight studio albums: Three Days Grace in 2003, One-X in 2006, Life Starts Now in 2009, Transit of Venus in 2012, Human in 2015, Outsider in 2018, Explosions in 2022 and Alienation in 2025.
+The first three albums have been RIAA certified 3× platinum, 5× platinum, and 4× platinum, respectively, and the following two have both been certified gold, in the United States.
 In Canada, they have been certified by Music Canada as platinum, triple platinum, and double platinum, respectively.
-In the United Kingdom, their second album One-X was certified silver by the British Phonographic Industry.
-The band has 17 No. 1 songs on the Billboard Hot Mainstream Rock Tracks chart and 3 No. 1 hits on Alternative Songs.
+In the United Kingdom, their second album One-X was certified silver by the British Phonographic Industry and gold by the Recorded Music NZ.
+The band has 19 No. 1 songs on the Billboard Hot Mainstream Rock Tracks chart and had 3 No. 1 hits on the Alternative Songs chart.

+As of 2022, the band has sold over 10 million albums and singles combined worldwide.

 History

-As Groundswell (1992–1997)
+1992–2002: Early years

 The band started out as a quintet named "Groundswell" in Norwood, Ontario, in 1992.
-Groundswell released one full-length album, Wave of Popular Feeling in 1995, containing singles "Eddie", "Poison Ivy" and "Stare".
+Groundswell released one full-length album, Wave of Popular Feeling in 1995.
 The band's line-up consisted of lead vocalist Adam Gontier, drummer Neil Sanderson, bassist Brad Walst, lead guitarist Phil Crowe, and rhythm guitarist Joe Grant.
 Most of the members were attending high school when the band formed.
-By the end of 1997, the band had broken up.
+By the end of 1995, the band had broken up.